colonistio/developer-checklist/docs/code-quality/intermediate.md

 ## Fits Colonist Vision & Pillars

-For every element designer should ask why until hitting one of our [Pillars](https://prnt.sc/WZfNIlQO8LlG) or [Values](https://prnt.sc/YdIQhovDbO2i)
+For every element, the designer should ask why until hitting one of our [Pillars](https://prnt.sc/WZfNIlQO8LlG) or [Values](https://prnt.sc/YdIQhovDbO2i).
-If there are no pillars to direct the design decision a new pillar or guide should be suggested No design should be subjective.
+If there are no pillars to direct the design decision a new pillar or guide should be suggested.
+No design should be subjective.
 All designs should be objective & scientific.

 ## Understanding Users
 Your design is probably wrong if you don't know what the user wants.
 Here are a few ways of understanding users.

-1. Check https://colonist.featureupvote.com for any related suggestion.
+1. Check https://colonist.featureupvote.com for any related suggestion
-2. Post in public channels on Discord.
+2. Post in public channels on Discord
 3. DM players who seem interested to give feedback
-4. Making a prototype and observing testers interact with it
+4. Make a prototype and observe how testers interact with it

 ### Polling